Antwan Lewis

 Lewis is involved in various children's charities and works closely with the visually impaired.
 He is an active supporter of the UNCF and has been honored by the National Association of Black Journalists.

-Lewis has been awarded four Emmys and has nine additional nominations.
+Lewis has 11 Emmy Awards and has 30 nominations.

 A graduate of Norfolk State University, Lewis holds a Bachelor of Science in Mass Communications and Journalism, as well as a Master of Arts in Broadcast Journalism from Regent University.
 He resides in New York City.